St Mary's CofE Primary School

 Homework: Homework will be set every Friday and should be returned by the following Wednesday.

-Spellings: The Children will get a new set of twenty spellings every Tuesday and will be tested on them the following Tuesday.
-Please see the Vocab Ninja sheet in your child's file for alternative ways they can practise their spellings.
+Spellings: The children will get a new set of spellings every Tuesday and will be tested on them the following Tuesday.
+Please ensure your child is practising their spellings at home every week.
 Please also ensure that your child knows the definitions of the words and can use them in context.

 Covid Closure January 2021